 Key theme is reconnecting with nature

-It may be more than six months away but preparations for 2019’s Chelsea Flower Show started the day after the last one ended and the RHS has revealed some of the treats on offer.
+Chelsea Flower Show is on the horizon and the RHS has revealed some of the treats on offer.

 A major theme in the various classes of Show Gardens will be celebrating the beauty of the natural world.